dmwm/CRABClient/doc/crabclient/userdoc/running.rst

 Datasets are named according to the config parameters::

-    config.Data.publishDataName = 'EWVTestCRAB3Skim'
+    config.Data.outputDatasetTag = 'EWVTestCRAB3Skim'
     config.Data.processingVersion = 'v%s' % myVersion

 as as described in the next section in the case of multiple output files.
-Defaults are taken for both publishDataName and processingVersion if one or both are left unspecified.
+Defaults are taken for both outputDatasetTag and processingVersion if one or both are left unspecified.